Our vision for English at Woodlea

 In addition, your children will have different spellings which they focus on each week and these will form the basis of their weekly English homework tasks.

 While most of us are back learning from home, please see the top tips below.
 These explain how to engage your child with their reading and how to get the most out of it.
 All children still have access to Reading Plus and can use this if they do not have access to books at home.

 Reading Plus Update

 Well done to ALL of our children for their amazing work on Reading Plus since we came back in September.
-Our recent mid-term assessments have shown that some children have made several years worth of progress in just a few months!
+Our recent mid-term assessments have shown that some children have made several years worth of progress since!